IPC MEDICAL CODE

-“The Paralympic Movement, in accomplishing its mission, should encourage all stakeholders to take measures to ensure that sport is practiced in a manner that protects the health of the athlete and respects fair play and sports ethics.
-To that end, it encourages those measures necessary to protect the health of participants and to minimise the risks of physical injury and psychological harm.
-It also encourages measures that will protect athletes in their relationships with healthcare professionals.”
+“The Paralympic Movement, to accomplish its mission, encourages all stakeholders to take measures to ensure that sport is practiced in a manner that protects the health of the athlete and respects fair play and sports ethics.
+To that end, it encourages those measures necessary to protect the health of participants and to minimize the risks of physical injury, illness, and psychological harm.
+It also encourages measures that will protect athletes in their relationships with health care professionals. ”

 (IPC Medical Code, Preamble, article 1).

 The IPC Medical Code provides a framework to all stakeholders in the Paralympic Movement on the following aspects of athlete health and wellbeing:

 - Relationships between athletes and health care professionals

 - Right to access appropriate care and treatment, and medical support

 - Protecting and promotion of athlete’s health during training and competition